A History of the Adventurists

 2008 – Africa Rally

-Running just 3 times the Africa Rally was a Southerly headed version of the Mongol Rally.
+Running just 3 times the Africa Rally was a southerly headed version of the Mongol Rally.
 Starting in London and ending in Cameroon it was a gigantic unruly slice of adventuring chaos.

 2008 – Ruta Del Sol

 Born of a discussion in 2007 with 2 lively gents, one a Londoner and the other Ecuadorian the Ruta del Sol was brought into the world.
 Only to run once, it was a transcontinental dash across South America at its widest point in VW Beetles.
 It was predicted to take about 3 weeks but of the 6 teams that started only 1 made it in something more like 10 weeks.
-Hats off to you Fabian, who had previously conquered the Mongol Rally in a 2CV.
+Hats off to Fabian, a splendid chap who had previously conquered the Mongol Rally in a 2CV.
 It was way more expensive to run than we could ever hope to charge so it sits in our memories as the longest dose of chaos we’ve unleashed in Latin America.

 2006 – Rickshaw Run